Trexmount Ventures

 After an early breakfast, we drive west from Kathmandu following the Trishuli River along the Prithvi Highway.
 The journey passes through rural settlements and terraced farmlands before reaching Arughat Bazaar, a busy trading town.
 From here, the road becomes rough as we continue by jeep along the Budhi Gandaki River.
 Scenic views of Ganesh Himal II and IV accompany us as we reach Soti Khola, a small riverside village marking the starting point of the trek.

-Our first trekking day begins along a narrow trail following the Budhi Gandaki River.
+Our first day of trekking begins along a narrow trail that follows the Budhi Gandaki River.
 We descend to the riverbank, cross small streams, and pass waterfalls cascading from steep cliffs.
 Stone staircases lead us through Khanigaon village and farmland terraces.
 The trail gradually ascends and descends before reaching Machha Khola, a quiet settlement named after its fishing stream.

 Leaving Machha Khola, the trail enters cooler terrain as we move upstream.
 We pass Khorlabeshi and reach Tatopani, where a natural hot spring lies near the river.
 After crossing suspension bridges and walking through villages such as Dovan and Yaruphant, the trail climbs to Jagat, a well-developed village with stone-paved streets and traditional houses.
 Jagat is also the official entry point of the Manaslu Conservation Area.